 Most Southerners I know have a special place in their heart for all things red velvet, especially around the holidays.
 This week, I’m making mini red velvet cakes, last week we made red velvet cookies, and today I’m sharing my red velvet hot chocolate recipe.
 It has all the flavors of classic red velvet cake but in liquid form.
 I bet your tastebuds are already tingling!

-This is an old fashioned hot chocolate recipe, the kind you make on the stovetop, that will ruin you for store bought mixes.
-This is what I grew up with: Rich, Creamy, and Chocolate as the day is long.
+This is an old-fashioned hot chocolate recipe, the kind you make on the stovetop, that will ruin you for store-bought mixes.
+This is what I grew up with: rich, creamy, and decadent chocolate as the day is long.
+All you need is granulated sugar, cocoa powder, and milk.
 Add a little of that food coloring the stores sell out of this time of year and you’ve got an instant classic!
-Let’s get on in the kitchen…

 Did you catch that “stir constantly” part?

 Reduce heat to low, continuing to stir just until the milk is good and warm.
 Do not boil.

 Remove from heat and stir in vanilla if desired.

 Ooooh, look how pretty this red velvet hot chocolate is!